MicrosoftDocs/win32/desktop-src/IndexSrv/iadminindexserver.md

 ---
+Description: Manages the indexing service itself, including the collection of catalogs that identify the documents to be indexed.
+This object also provides methods to detect whether the indexing service is currently running and to start and stop it programmatically. ms.assetid: 6e537b83-00d6-4bcd-85c3-7a882c53024c
 title: IAdminIndexServer interface
-description: Manages the indexing service itself, including the collection of catalogs that identify the documents to be indexed.
-This object also provides methods to detect whether the indexing service is currently running and to start and stop it programmatically. ms.assetid: 6e537b83-00d6-4bcd-85c3-7a882c53024c
-keywords:
-- IAdminIndexServer interface Indexing Service
-- IAdminIndexServer interface Indexing Service , described
-topic_type:
-- apiref
-api_name:
-- IAdminIndexServer
-api_type:
-- COM
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev